 Unit # 1

 Companion Animal Transportation

-This unit explores the responsibilities in transporting companion animals.
-Students will learn about appropriate handling, restraint and transport methods for animals in fear, pain and distress, ensuring correct animal handling and minimised stress.
+This unit covers animal welfare responsibilities in transporting companion animals.
+You learn about appropriate handling, restraint and transport methods for animals in fear, pain and distress, ensuring correct animal handling and minimised stress.

 Unit # 2